 How To Get Started as a Software Engineer

-If you’re interested in building intelligence systems or the next big innovation in medical diagnostics, you first have to build the skills you need as a developer.
-Since demand for software engineers is so high, it’s a great career track whether you’re in high school or switching from a different career, software engineering is a great career choice.
+Are you interested in building intelligence systems or the next big innovation in medical diagnostics?
+You first have to build the skills you need as a developer.
+The demand for software engineers is rising.
+Whether you’re in high school or switching from a different career, software engineering is a great career choice.

 Many companies are open to hiring candidates without a Computer Science or Engineering degree.
-The most important skills employers look for are demonstrable proficiency in programming languages as well as communication skills and the ability to work independently.
+Employers are looking for individuals who are proficient in programming languages, communication skills and the ability to work independently.
 According to Hired, the most sought-after programming languages for software engineers include Go, Ruby On Rails, Scala, and Ruby.

 To find out if a career as a software engineer is right for you, follow these steps: